to Learn –

 Since then I’ve met similar leaders and similar staffs.
 I’ve also met good leaders who sit with their staff members and let them talk.
 I’ve met leaders who are open to criticism.
 I’ve seen leaders apologize for not being good enough and watched them work to become better.

 The quote (pictured) is a valuable lesson.
 To learn, not just from those who do things well, but also from those who need improving, takes a willingness to be open, willing and ready to learn in all situations and seasons.

-Posted on June 12, 2017, in Leadership and tagged #acceptance, #behonest, #beopen, #bestway, #criticism, #discpline, #dontknoweverything, #goodleader, #willing, Leaders, Listen.
+Posted on June 12, 2017, in Mindfulness and tagged #acceptance, #behonest, #beopen, #bestway, #criticism, #discpline, #dontknoweverything, #goodleader, #willing, Leaders, Listen.
 Bookmark the permalink.
 Leave a comment.